rafayhanan/ComsiCon-Web-25/README.md

 # ComsiCon-Web-25

 This is our attempt at building a full-fledged project management platform, during a caffeine-fueled 6-hour coding sprint for the ComsiCon hackathon.
+While it's not a finished product, the core logic is in place and it demonstrates a great foundation for a project management platform.

 ### Features Tackled